Cluster ballooning: Notable flights and balloonists

 John Ninomiya's flights made on May 28, 2006 have been featured on The Science Channel, The History Channel, TechTV, TLC, and MTV.

-The Guinness Book of World Records recognizes the highest altitude attained via cluster ballooning to be that achieved by Mike Howard (UK) and Steve Davis (USA), who on August 4, 2001, over Los Lunas, NM, USA, used 400 helium balloons to reach a height of over 18300 ft.
+The Guinness Book of World Records recognizes the highest altitude attained via cluster ballooning to be that achieved by Mike Howard (UK) and Steve Davis (US), who on August 4, 2001, over Los Lunas, New Mexico, US, used 400 helium balloons to reach a height of over 18300 ft.
 Larry Walters is estimated to have reached 16000 ft in 1982.
 His record is not recognized, however, because he did not carry a proper altimeter.
-On June 8, 2013, Joe Barbera, of La Center, WA launched a lawn chair with cluster balloons and recorded a new altitude record of 21194 ft.
-This is a pending world record being considered by Guinness Book of World Records.
+On June 8, 2013, Joe Barbera, of La Center, Washington, launched a lawn chair with cluster balloons and recorded a new altitude record of 21194 ft.
+This is a pending world record being considered by Guinness World Records.

 Yoshikazu Suzuki departed from Lake Biwa in Japan on 23 November 1992 with 23 helium balloons.
-He was spotted by a Japanese coast guard aeroplane on 25 November 1992, located about 800 km offshore over the Pacific Ocean, at altitude between 2,500 and 4,000 m, and was never seen again.
+He was spotted by a Japanese coast guard aeroplane on 25 November 1992, located about 800 km offshore over the Pacific Ocean, at an altitude between 2,500 and 4,000 m, and was never seen again.

 In April 2008, in Brazil, Roman Catholic priest Adelir Antonio de Carli ascended with 1000 balloons.
 Ground observers lost track of him when he floated out above the ocean, and he was missing until part of his body was recovered by an offshore oil rig support vessel on 5 July 2008.
 Carli at one point reached an altitude of 6,000 metres (19,685 ft) before losing contact with authorities.